How to Photograph Northern Lights with Your Phone (iPhone, Android) — 2026 Guide

 NightCap App: Full Manual Control on iPhone

 NightCap (available on the App Store, around $5) unlocks true manual control that Apple does not expose in the native Camera app.
 For aurora photography, use the dedicated Stars mode, which is specifically tuned for night sky conditions.
 You can set a fixed ISO between 800 and 6400, choose an exact exposure duration from 1 second to several minutes, and capture in RAW format.
-NightCap also supports Live Long Exposure mode, which stacks multiple frames in real time and shows you a progressively improving composite image as you shoot — useful for assessing composition and color without waiting until after the fact.
+NightCap also supports Live Long Exposure mode, which stacks frames in real time and shows the composite improving as you shoot, so you can judge composition and colour on the spot.

 Halide Mark III is the premium alternative at around $12 per year.
 It offers a cleaner interface, a detailed histogram display, and strong RAW pipeline integration with Lightroom Mobile.
 If you already use Lightroom Mobile for editing, Halide's workflow is smoother.